“You’ve converted me into a kale lover,” a friend declared after eating a hearty bowl of this kale with sausage and white beans.

 We used curly kale for this recipe, but you could use any kale, as well as chard, turnip greens, beet greens, or collards.
 A splash of vinegar (sherry, red wine, cider) is a nice touch right at the end of cooking.

-- 1/2 pound bulk sweet Italian sausage, or other sausage (use gluten-free sausage if cooking gluten-free)
+- 1/2 pound bulk sweet or spicy Italian sausage, or other sausage (use gluten-free sausage if cooking gluten-free)

 - 1 onion, sliced thin (about 1 1/2 cup's worth of sliced onions)

 - 1 pound kale (1 large bunch), center thick rib removed, leaves roughly chopped

 - 1 15-ounce can of white beans, rinsed and drained

 - Splash of vinegar (cider, red wine, or sherry vinegar)